Zeskr/web-security-portfolio/portswigger/access-control/unprotected-admin-functionality.md

 # Unprotected Admin Functionality

-**Platform:** PortSwigger Web Security Academy
+* **Platform:** PortSwigger Web Security Academy

-**Vulnerability Class:** Broken Access Control / Missing Authentication (CWE-306)
+* **Vulnerability Class:** Broken Access Control & Information Exposure (CWE-306, CWE-200)

-**Severity:** High (CVSS: 7.5)
+* **Severity:** High (CVSS: 7.5)

 ---

 ## 1. Executive Summary
 The target application contains an unprotected administrative dashboard.
-The hidden path to this panel is leaked via the public `robots.txt` file, allowing an unauthenticated attacker to discover the URL, bypass intended access controls, and execute arbitrary administrative actions (such as deleting user accounts).
+The hidden path to this panel is leaked via the public `robots.txt` file (Information Exposure), allowing an unauthenticated attacker to discover the URL, bypass intended access controls, and execute arbitrary administrative actions, such as deleting user accounts (Broken Access Control).

 ## 2. Reproduction Steps
 1. Navigate to the target application and append `/robots.txt` to the URL.